polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/GaiaSoul Gold Partner Program/01 - Become a GaiaSoul Gold Partner.md

 worth money?
 If your answer is no to the previous question, please let me hire you, such that you can work for me for free! ;)

+As a GaiaSoul Gold Partner you get exclusive access to additional modules and material, nobody else gets access to.
+This allows you to provide a lot of additional value, on top of the Free Software core, which makes your offer shine, and makes it easy for you to explain why people should pay you for a zip file.
+This comes in addition to any additional services you deliver yourself to sugar coat the pill, such as support, hosting, services, modules you build, etc. Also remember that you're not legally allowed to create anything but Open Source software without a proprietary license, and that evverybody with a proprietary license, can consume the free software modules created by others in their proprietary distributions.

 > Free as in Freedom, _not_ as in Free Beer!

 https://www.youtube.com/watch?v=kFUSenWxrOM